ed-hawkins/rainfall-rescue/schema.md

 ### Naming

-All the combined files start with the same string as the folder name.
+All the combined files start with the same text string as the folder name.
 If there is only a single combined file then it will be the folder name followed by '.csv'.
 Many folders represent more than one rain gauge, or a rain gauge was moved during the sequence.
 Additional combined files end with '-X.csv' where X is a value from 2 upwards.

-In addition, some folders contain combined files for which the data is either very limited, duplicates or questionable data.
+In addition, some folders contain combined files for which the data is either very limited, duplicates or questionable.
 These have additional text strings before the '.csv'.
 These should not be used in any further analysis unless the issues with them have been understood.

 ### Shape